About Anxiety Master

 Anxiety Master centres on two situations.

 The first is when a relationship is current but no longer stable.
-People often oscillate between action and hesitation, staying or leaving, not because they lack information, but because pressure distorts judgment.
+People often move between action and hesitation, staying or leaving, not because they lack information, but because pressure distorts judgment.

 In this phase, common pressure patterns include:

-- Constant monitoring of signals and anticipating what they mean
+• Constant monitoring of signals and their meaning

 The second is the period after a separation.
-Here, the relationship has ended, but its psychological footprint remains.
-The task is no longer decision-based, but restoring a sense of self and forward-looking motion.
+The relationship has ended, but its effects remain.
+The task moves from deciding to regaining direction and stability.

-- fear of having made an avoidable mistake and ending up alone
+• Fear of having made a mistake and ending up alone

-Anxiety Master helps you recognise these patterns as they occur, so candid assessment rather than urgency guides your decisions.
+Anxiety Master helps you recognise these patterns as they occur, so assessment, rather than urgency, guides your decisions.

 Approach